jmej/MIDI2DMX/README.md

 Finally DMX_audio_analysis.pd demonstrates pitch and amplitude tracking and translation into light color and intensity using pd.
 You need to make sure you have an audio input setup in PD (Media -> Audio Settings) - although the built-in mic on your laptop should work just fine.

+##HARDWARE MIDI:
+The hardware midi part of this board is untested - and the code doesn't support it yet.
+But it probably works, it just needs some arduino code to handle midi input on the Teensy's second Serial RX line.